Roller Derby FAQs

 No way!
 When you watch the Brewcity Bruisers you are watching a legitimate full contact sport with competing teams, real hits and zero choreography.

-Women interested in finding out if roller derby is right for them are encouraged to check out the Brewcity Bruisers roller derby boot camps or joining the Recreational League, the Brewcity Bootleggers.
-Women interested in training and being drafted to a Brewcity Bruisers team will join the Fresh Brew training program.
+Those interested in finding out if roller derby is right for them are encouraged to check out the Brewcity Bruisers roller derby boot camps or joining the Brewcity Bootleggers, our recreation league.
+Those interested in training and being drafted to a Brewcity Bruisers team should check out our Recruitment page.

-I don’t want to be a roller girl, what other opportunities are there with the Bruisers?
+I don’t want to play roller derby.
+What other opportunities are there with the Bruisers?

 There are many opportunities to get involved with the league.
 You can volunteer to help with the Bruisers on bout day by emailing volunteers@brewcitybruisers.com.
 You can join the fantastic and always fun Brewcity Beerleaders.
 The Officiating Crew (referees and non-skating officials) also has opportunities for volunteers as well as full members.